 Most people who operate a business believe that their family will control their estate for years.
 Unfortunately, only about one-third of businesses transition to the second family generation.
 As a result, your business may have a reduced ability to maximize your wealth.
 Alternatively, you may be looking to maximize the benefit of exiting your business.
 In these cases, it can be easy to overlook details that can impact your sale.
 Furthermore, negotiations can easily turn stressful and emotional.
-If you are preparing to exit your business investment, then our business succession planning attorneys can help.
+If you are preparing to exit your business investment, then our attorneys can help.
+We provide business succession planning in Modesto and the surrounding areas.

 At Arata, Swingle, Van Egmond & Heitlinger, we believe you deserve to maximize the benefits of your investment.
 We know how hard you work to grow your legacy.
 Furthermore, we know how important it is to minimize taxes and transfer costs.
 Thus, our Modesto attorneys can help at any stage of your business succession plan.
 Our law firm can help draft buy-sell agreements, define goals, name successors as well as evaluate and structure your organization.
 Ultimately, our goal is to draft an exit strategy that works in your best interests.

 What Is Business Succession Planning?

 Succession planning determines how you are going to transfer your ownership interests in a business.
 Generally, this process involves sale, generational handover, cash-in of shareholder stake and/or management buyout.
 Usually, this is known as an “exit strategy.”
 As a rule, an exit strategy should address retirement planning and include a roadmap for succession.
 This roadmap can bring you security, as it will clearly define what happens after certain events.
 Thus, your business can mitigate risks that would affect its survival in the future.